How to Avoid Microplastics: 15 Simple Everyday Tips

 14. Use Cloth Diapers Instead of Disposable Ones

-Disposable diapers significantly contribute to plastic pollution, as they contain synthetic materials like polyethylene and polypropylene, which take 500 years to decompose.8 In addition to microplastics, disposable diapers release harmful chemicals into the environment and landfill space.
+Disposable diapers significantly contribute to plastic pollution, as they contain synthetic materials such as polyethylene and polypropylene, which can take up to 500 years to decompose.
+In addition to microplastics, disposable diapers release harmful chemicals into the environment and landfill space.

 What to Do